mbogochow/simple-site-framework/README.md

 --------------------------------------
 The following are on the TODO list:

-1. Implement more data storage for user pages.
-This will likely be XML support as well as addition JSON files support.
+1. POSTs
-2. POSTs
+2. Support for having different sidebar links for each navbar item.
-3. Add more bootstrap themes.
+2. Add more bootstrap themes.